roypratik/IoT_workshop_VIT/README.md

 - Brief on HTTP protocol
 - Intro to circuit.io diagramming tool
 - Intro to Nodered
+- Discuss about online simulation tools: tinkercad and wokwi

 ## Day seven Agenda: Hands-on

-- Building a simple circuit diagram with nodemcu
+- Building a simple circuit with nodemcu on circuit.io
 - Blinking LED on nodemcu
 - Using the serial monitor and Serial reading
 - Button controlled LED and Blink rate control
 - Wifi connection from NodeMCU and LED control from remote web server
-- Sending temperature data to cloud
-- Creating a dashboard on node-red
+- Sending simulated data to cloud and creating a dashboard on node-red
-- Display temperature Data UI
+- Display data on UI dashboard
-- Discuss about online simulation tools (optional)

 ## Day eight Agenda: Theory